ansible-collections/ibm_zos_cics/docs/source/modules/start_cics.rst

   default_sysout_class
     The class to be applied as the default for all of the output data sets.
-If it isn't provided and if no overrides are specified for an individual output data set, \* will be applied.
+If it isn't provided and if no overrides are specified for an individual output data set, \* is applied.

     | **required**: False